 Award winning ceremony of the first DNFI Award to ITA and Fraunhofer-Institute LBF

-6 December 2017, Cologne, Germany Marie-Isabel Popzyk from the Institut für Textiltechnik (ITA) of RWTH Aachen University and Dr Roland Klein from Fraunhofer-Institute for Structural Durability and System Reliability LBF in Darmstadt, Germany, were awarded with the first Natural Fibres Award of the Discover Natural Fibers Innovation (DNFI) Initiative on 6 December 2017 at the Biocomposites Conference Cologne (BCC) in Cologne, Germany.
+6 December 2017, Cologne, Germany Marie-Isabel Popzyk from the Institut für Textiltechnik of RWTH Aachen University, short ITA, and Dr Roland Klein from Fraunhofer-Institute for Structural Durability and System Reliability LBF in Darmstadt, Germany, were awarded with the first Natural Fibres Award of the Discover Natural Fibers Innovation (DNFI) Initiative at the Biocomposites Conference Cologne (BCC) in Cologne, Germany on 6 December 2017.